 "How much do you actually make?" is the question every aspiring tattoo artist asks, and the one nobody answers honestly on social media.
 Tattoo artist earnings in 2026 vary widely depending on profile, location, experience, and legal setup.
-This article gives realistic gross/net ranges for three profiles, drawn from numbers shared by working artists across the UK, France, Germany and the US.
+This article gives realistic gross/net ranges for three profiles, illustrated by composite reconstructed profiles (editorial syntheses, not individual testimonials).
 Figures are expressed in EUR with rough GBP/USD equivalents where helpful.
 For the full studio-management pillar, read our « Tattoo studio management » guide.

 Profile 1: beginner (0-3 years, in-studio or young independent)